Diminished Value Claims Explained

 How to calculate diminished value

-Below are the steps to calculate your vehicle’s diminished value estimate:
+Below are the steps to estimate your vehicle's diminished value:

-Step One: Check your car’s value.
-Use the National Automobile Dealers Association’s (NADA) website to get an appraisal for your vehicle’s value.
-To get an accurate value, the website lets you input specific information about your vehicle.
+Step 1: Check your car's value.
+Use the National Automobile Dealers Association's (NADA) website to get a vehicle appraisal.
+For a more accurate value, the website lets you input specific information about your car.

 Features that determine how much your car is worth